Arts Access Grant

 Fiscal sponsors must meet the same organization eligibility requirements as outlined above for nonprofit organizations

-However the sponsor does NOT need to be a Queens-based nonprofit, but the funded project must take place in Queens
+However the sponsor does NOT need to be a Queens-based nonprofit, only NYC-based, but the funded project must take place in Queens

 Fiscal sponsors can NOT be both a fiscal sponsor and a direct applicant to the QAF Arts Access grant.
 (There are other funding opportunities through the QAF program)

 Applying with a Fiscal Sponsor

 The proposed cultural project must be a collaborative partnership between the applicant and the fiscally sponsoring organization